Looking for ways to improve your productivity? Read on to discover a productivity tip that can change your life.

 Title the first column, “Date.”
 Make this column a different color from the rest.
 I prefer a light grey.

-Title the third column, “Classification.”
+Give the third column the title “Classification.”
 The items in this column will be color-coded general categories for sorting where your focus is going.

-Title the final column, “Notes on time (minutes).”
+Finally, title the last column, “Notes on time (minutes).”

 You: “Wow that’s shockingly simple, this seems unsophisticated.”